imgag/ngs-bits/doc/GSvar/data_analysis.md

 - multi-sample analysis
 - somatic analysis

-## What do the analysis steps mean and what do they do:
+## What do the analysis steps mean and what do they do?

 Here is a summary of the analysis steps and a description what they do: